Mel Daniels: Memphis Sounds (1974–1975)

 In 1974–75, Daniels (along with Freddie Lewis) was traded to the Memphis Sounds for Charles Edge.
 Roger Brown joined them in Memphis as well.
 Early in the season, Daniels suffered pulled stomach muscles and missed a month.
 Then, he fell in a bathtub and injured his back, ending up back on injured list.
 His back problems were chronic .Daniels averaged 9.8 points and 9.0 rebounds.

 "I was traded (to Memphis) with the understanding that we'd play together," Daniels recalled of his Memphis experience.
 "But Roger was traded to Utah and Freddie went to St. Louis.
 We were lied to.
 Then I hurt my back.
 Everything kind of fell apart.
 I never got my passion for the game back.
 Once you're lied to, you lose respect for the people who did it to you.
 You start doubting yourself a little bit.
 And your boys are gone."

 In 1975–76, the Memphis Sounds relocated and became the Baltimore Claws.
 The Baltimore franchise was suddenly disbanded after three exhibition games due to financial difficulties.
 Daniels said at the time: "It just seems unbelievable.
 I've been around the ABA for nine years and felt this would be the most solid year and now this happens.
 We worked hard and wanted something good to happen with this team.
 The guys feel it is part of our lives that has been swooped away.
 We tried hard to keep it together by working real hard in practice even when we weren't getting paid.
 But now it's all over and we're all down in the dumps."

 The Baltimore Claws players were then available to other ABA teams in a special draft.
 The 31-year-old Daniels was passed over in the resulting dispersal draft, as other teams were likely wary of assuming the contract he had with Baltimore.
 Daniels decided to retire from the league rather than play for another ABA team.
 He then played in Italy during the 1975–76 season.

 After the 1976 ABA–NBA merger, the San Antonio Spurs, Denver Nuggets, New York Nets and Indiana Pacers merged with the NBA.
 The remaining ABA teams were disbanded.
-On October 19, 1976, Daniels signed as a free agent with the New York Nets and on December 13, 1976 he was waived by the Nets and retired.
+On October 19, 1976, Daniels signed as a free agent with the New York Nets and on December 13, 1976, he was waived by the Nets and retired.
 Daniels had played with the Nets for 11 games during the 1976–77 season.
+He also would appear on the Indiana Wizards' roster for the short-lived All-American Basketball Alliance in 1978, though he would never play in any official games for them properly.